 When something makes you ache, pay attention!
 It may be your heart telling you to follow your dream!

 Right now, my biggest dream is my writing project for my book.
 Amazingly, after a year of working on it, my draft book manuscript it due to my writing coach in three weeks.
 I have written 267 pages in my manuscript.
-My goal for the next week is to write five good pages a day.
-Then, I’ll spend the last two weeks editing the book before mailing it to my writing coach and editor, Ellen Sussman.
+My goal to finish is to write five good pages a day.
+Then, I’ll spend two weeks editing the book before mailing it to my writing coach and editor, Ellen Sussman.

-In the meantime, I’d greatly appreciate everyone’s good thoughts and wishes and good vibes sent out into the universe for me to help me finish this manuscript and live my published book dream.
+In the meantime, I’m sending good vibes out into the universe to help me finish this manuscript and live my published book dream.

 Lisa Graham is an inspirational writer, life coach, motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on the Madam President Project.